Dustinmuse/RothScope/MeetingMinutes/Team/2025-11-25-DURING-CLASS.md

-##Nov.
-6 Workshop
+# Nov.
+25 Workshop

-#Meeting Start Time
+## Meeting Start Time
 2025/11/25/11:00

-Meeting End Time
+## Meeting End Time
 2025/11/25/12:30

-Location/Medium
+## Location/Medium
 Zoom

-Present
+## Present

-Dustin, Noah
+Dustin, Noah, Alli

-Minute Recorder
+## Minute Recorder

-Noah
+Alli

-Topics Discussed
+## Topics Discussed

-Apexcharts as Graphic Library, graphs will be located in front end

-Noah to do Docker assignment

-Client creation steps
+What is left on our checklist, client creation progress

-Topics Clarified
+## Topics Clarified

-Polish graphs
+Our progress

 Client creation

-Progress Made
+## Progress Made

-Created several graphs

-Docker assignment submitted

-Client creation steps laid out
+We began the workflow for client creation and are mapping out what the API expects